mattjahrgut/static-site/src/content/blog-post-1.md

 Sometimes the best companions are the ones who say the least and purr the most.
 Cats prove you don’t need complex plans to have a great day—just a sunny spot, a silly toy, and someone to share the couch.

----

-*Thanks for reading!
-Check out my [next post](/blog-post-2.html) about “Training Your Human: A Beginner’s Guide.”*